Last Updated on December 26, 2022 by admin

 16. Go On a Haunted Cruise

 One really fun thing we did while we visited Salem was take a haunted cruise.
 The cruise was 75-minutes long and it included a lot of fun activities, including tarot readings and face painting.
 We also enjoyed some spiked hot beverages from their full-service bar.
 The cruise took us along the coast and the Misery Islands.
-You can book reservations here.
+It was a nice laid-back way to enjoy the Halloween festivities and view the coast.

 17. Old Burying Point Cemetery